jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 >
 >__CM Dev__: Yes.
 >
 >__Me__: Do you think that's a good idea?
 We're in the same department, and I had no idea that this could happen.
 Your API allows it.
 The documentation does not suggest that updating a configuration value will affect all other clients.
 We all have what appears to be our own ConfigurationManager instance.
-What are the odds that one of the hundreds or thousands of application developers will do exactly what I have done?
-You can't possibly scale to review code from thousands of developers.
+What are the odds that one of the hundreds or thousands of our application developers will do exactly what I have done?
+Are you going to review code from thousands of developers to make sure they haven't done what I have done.
 >
 >__CM Dev__: _Silence_

 This is an excellent example of the [Principle of Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) (POLA).

-The only way to get around this was to create a bespoke XML file with my own TimeOut value.
+The only way to get around this issue was to create a bespoke XML file with my own TimeOut value.
 It was a pain, since the XML grammar rules were extremely confusing.
 I never figured them out.
 The XML parser developer was on my team.
 Whenever I needed a new XML file, I would describe what I needed to him, and he'd guide me.
 I have no idea how our application developers would ever figure out how to use it.

 In hindsight, I should have just accepted the default TimeOut value.

 This project was the poster child for POLA.
 I'm sure all include more POLA examples in the future.
 (TBD)

 ## Wrapping Singleton With State
-There are probably many ways to provide the desired __ConfigurationManager__ behavior described above, but without the inadvertently changing the value for everyone.
+There are probably many ways to provide the desired __ConfigurationManager__ behavior described above without the inadvertently changing the value for everyone.

 Here's one possible way to do it with a wrapper.
 This is a hybrid of ideas from the [Proxy](https://jhumelsine.github.io/2024/02/01/proxy-design-pattern.html) and [Chain of Responsibility](https://jhumelsine.github.io/2024/02/20/chain-of-responsibility-design-pattern.html) design pattern.